jarondlk/jaronchai-blog/pages/about.markdown

 I like building systems that make sense.
 I like when things are simple and understandable.

-I build systems that last.
-I build for long-term clarity, not quick wins.
+I value structure over shortcuts.

-I value structure over shortcuts, and consistency over cleverness.
+I value consistency over cleverness.
-I value doing things properly—especially when no one’s watching.

 I organize everything.
 Then I break the system.